sealemlab/sealemlab-subgraph/README.md

 4. Run the `graph build` command to build the subgraph, and check compilation errors before deploying.

-5. Run `graph deploy --node https://api.thegraph.com/deploy/ sealemlab/[subgraph]` to deploy the subgraph.
+5. Run `graph deploy --product hosted-service sealemlab/[subgraph]` to deploy the subgraph.